wristband-dev/nextjs-auth/README.md

 | tenantDomainName | string | No | The domain name of the tenant the user belongs to. |

 #### Which Domains Are Used in the Logout URL?

 Wristband supports various tenant domain configurations, including subdomains and custom domains.
 The SDK automatically determines the appropriate domain configuration when constructing the Wristband Logout URL, which your login endpoint will redirect users to during the logout flow.
 The selection follows this precedence order:

 1. `tenantCustomDomain` in LogoutConfig: If provided, this takes top priority.
+2. `tenantDomainName` in LogoutConfig: This takes the next priority if `tenantCustomDomain` is not present.
+3. `tenant_custom_domain` query parameter: Evaluated if present and there is also no LogoutConfig provided for either `tenantCustomDomain` or `tenantDomainName`.
-2. Tenant subdomain in the URL: Used if subdomains are enabled and the subdomain is present.
+4. Tenant subdomain in the URL: Used if none of the above are present, and `parseTenantFromRootDomain` is specified, and the subdomain is present in the host.
-3. `tenantDomain` in LogoutConfig: Used as the final fallback.
+5. `tenant_domain` query parameter: Used as the final fallback.

 If none of these are specified, the SDK redirects users to the Application-Level Login (Tenant Discovery) Page.